skrey/yellow-extensions/templates/feed/README.md

 Feed template
 =============
-Web feed with latest updates.
+Web feed with recent changes.

 How do I install this?
 ----------------------